Social Democratic Party (UK, 1990–present): Social issues and immigration

 The SDP believes the tax and benefits system should offer "greater protection and support for family life".
 Couples raising children together (comprising a basic rate tax payer and a non tax payer) would benefit from full sharing of tax allowances under the party's proposals.
 Moreover, government policy in all domains would be subject to a basic test as to "whether it is supportive of the family as the fundamental foundation of society".
+The party also supports giving a preference to "married families" in regards to council housing and social housing.
+In its programmatic declaration, the SDP pledges to prioritise "family, neighbourhood and nation", arguing that the UK is affected by an "epidemic of family breakdown" where "a British 16-year-old is more likely to have a screen in their room than a father in the house".

 The party has a strong stance on reducing immigration, stating that "A return to moderate, controlled migration for a sustained period [...] would be beneficial.
 It would result in a less divided, more socially harmonious and more prosperous Britain."
-In a short documentary, party leader William Coulston says "Put simply, billions of people would probably qualify for asylum in the UK if you could get them here.
-This is not sustainable".

 The party advocates a points-based immigration system which is "skills-based, needs-based, legal and subject to democratic control" and wants to contain net immigration to fewer than 50,000 per year.
 They outline a zero-tolerance policy for illegal immigration, with asylum seekers who use illegal routes being repatriated immediately, or detained offshore for later repatriation.
 On "genuine refugees", their policy is to allow 20,000 visas per year for "carefully vetted families with children in UN refugee camps or near major conflict zones".

 Transgender rights

 The SDP's policy on transgender rights allows for a person to change their legal sex, subject to "medical gatekeeping".
-They oppose changes of legal sex by self-identification alone.
-The party supports "biological sex"-based segregation in sport, women's refuges and prisons.
+They oppose changes of legal gender by self-identification alone.
+The party supports biological sex-based segregation in sport, women's refuges and prisons.

 The SDP supports healthcare spending for treatment of gender dysphoria, in both psychological and physiological forms, but stipulates that no physical treatments, including hormones, should be allowed for under-18s.

-The party supports "gender-critical" viewpoints, having offered their support for Kathleen Stock, and stating "Woman = adult human female".
+Clouston stated that while gender dysphoria is a real issue, it "doesn’t mean that you can acquire rights and you can trample on sex-based rights."